On the homogenization of partial integro-differential-algebraic equations: Abstract

 \section{Abstract}

-We present a Hilbert space perspective to homogenization of standard linear evolutionary boundary value problems in mathematical physics and give a unified treatment for (non-)periodic homogenization problems in thermodynamics, elasticity, electro-magnetism and coupled systems thereof.
-The approach permits the consideration of memory problems.
-We show that the limiting equation is well-posed and causal and prove that the principal physical phenomenon remains unchanged after the homogenization process.
+We present a Hilbert space perspective to homogenization of standard linear evolutionary boundary value problems in mathematical physics and provide a unified treatment for (non-)periodic homogenization problems in thermodynamics, elasticity, electro-magnetism and coupled systems thereof.
+The approach permits the consideration of memory problems as well as differential-algebraic equations.
+We show that the limit equation is well-posed and causal.
+We rely on techniques from functional analysis and operator theory only.

 \begin{class} 74Q15 (Effective constitutive equations), 35B27 (Homogenization; equations in media with periodic structure), 35Q74 (PDEs in connection with mechanics of deformable solids), 35Q61 (Maxwell equations), 35Q79 (PDEs in connection with classical thermodynamics and heat transfer) \end{class}